Map showing the data connection between Redmond and Northern Scotland

 Microsoft already operates encrypted tunnels between its datacenters to protect network traffic in transit outside a datacenter’s physical boundaries.
 The great-circle distance between the underwater datacenter and Microsoft Research headquarters in Redmond is approximately 4,300 miles, and this allowed us to set up an experiment with similar real-world challenges as connections between production datacenters.

-The main network in the vessel is connected normally to the Microsoft global network.
+The main network in the vessel was connected normally to the Microsoft global network.
 In fact, the tunnel uses the regular network connection to route encrypted traffic between Redmond and Scotland.
 The typical round-trip time on this connection is approximately 180 milliseconds.

 The post-quantum tunnel experiment concluded on July 9th, 2020, when the Natick underwater pressure vessel was decommissioned and retrieved from the sea floor.
 You can learn more about Natick’s ongoing progress and what they’ve learned at their project site.